LeoLiu5/plantmonitor/README.md

 ![Step 1](./img/a1.6.png)

 From the moisture feed, it is obvious that the moisture readings are not as precise or accurate as the temperature or humidity readings.
 On the moisture graph, there are lots of unexpected up and down patterns, which cannot be observed from either the temperature or the humidity graph.
 After comparing my results with other students, I have found that the others have the same issue and not getting stable readings.
-Therefore, I could rule out the possibility that my prototype or codes are not correct.
+Therefore, I could rule out the possibility that my prototype or codes are malfunctioning.
 I suspect an explanation behind this phenomenon is that the DHT22 sensor is more advanced, which can provide more reliable results than two nails connected with wires could.
-Overall, the moisture in the soil does not seem to have any connections with the number of people in a room.
+Overall, the moisture feed has a unique overall trend from either the temperature feed or the humidity feed.
+The moisture level in the soil does not seem to have any connection with the number of people in the room.
 The sudden increase at 2:20 pm is because the plant was being watered.
 Unlike the temperature or humidity feed, we have to calibrate the moisture feed to interpret the readings.
 I have seen several different ways done by my peers: [Lionel-Lim](https://github.com/Lionel-Lim/plantMonitor) used [Tanh estimators (the hyperbolic tangent function)](https://reference.wolfram.com/language/ref/Tanh.html), which is an efficient normalization technique; [heyhaiden](https://github.com/heyhaiden/plantMonitor) recalculated the range of the moisture readings to 1 ~ 100 for easier graphical representation.
 I made a similar approach to [heyhaiden](https://github.com/heyhaiden/plantMonitor)'s calibration method:

 ![Step 1](./img/mc.png)